shashwathuday/PubMed/README.md

 ```

 In Streamlit, open the Q&A tab, provide your `DATABASE_URL`, type a question (e.g., "How many 2024 articles in Nature?"), and click Ask.
 The UI shows the generated SQL and the result rows.

-Discover available models:
-- GET http://127.0.0.1:8000/models → returns a JSON list of model IDs that support `generateContent` for your API key.
-Use one of these (e.g., `gemini-2.5-flash`) in the Q&A tab or set `GEMINI_MODEL`.
-- Safety: The backend validates generated SQL to allow only `SELECT` queries against the `articles` table and enforces a `LIMIT`.